kim3-sudo/nsm3data/README.md

 help(toc)
 ```

-Please note that the `toc` object doesn't actually exist, so trying to reference it will result in an error.
+Please note that the `toc` object doesn't actually exist in any meaningful way, so trying to reference it will result in just a message.

 ### Loading Data